-Our first lunch will take place on Thursday 18th March 2021 with a Scottish crime theme, featuring three novelists; Ian Rankin, Lin Anderson & Lesley Kelly.
-The lunch is currently fully booked but we are looking at adding a second date so to join a waitlist please contact us.
+Our first lunches will take place on Thursday 23rd and Friday 24th September 2021 with a Scottish crime theme, featuring three novelists; Ian Rankin, Lin Anderson & Lesley Kelly.

 The event will be chaired by Jackie McGlone the first woman deputy editor of a Scottish newspaper and has held executive posts on The Observer, The Sunday Standard, The Evening Times, Glasgow, The Scotsman and The Herald.
 Jackie chairs a number of events every year at the Edinburgh International Book Festival and has also mediated at author events at the British Library, in London, and at various venues in New York.

 Guests will receive a three-course lunch with champagne on arrival and refreshments.
-The authors will give a short reading followed by a Q&A with Jackie McGlone.
-During the event there will be an opportunity to purchase books for signing by our three authors.
+The authors will take part in a panel discussion after lunch including a Q&A which will be hosted by Jackie McGlone.
+During the event there will also be an opportunity to purchase books for signing by our three authors.

 Tickets are £60 per person.

 an writes the famous Rebus novels and lives in Edinburgh.
 His latest book, due to be released in early September is a finishing of Williams McIlvanneys last and incomplete novel.
 McIlvanney’s pioneering Laidlaw series of crime novels proved an immense inspiration to Ian Rankin and now the creator of Rebus completes his idol’s last, unfinished novel – and Laidlaw’s origin story – in reverent yet typically compelling prose.